klamma/ar-for-eu-book/_pages/chapters/modeling.md

 Digital scuplting is well suited for creating organic shapes, e.g. for designing characters.
 Sometimes, it is also used in a creative way to prototype the shapes of an object with hard edges.

-#### Sketch-Based Modeling
+### Sketch-Based Modeling

-#### 3D Scanning
+### 3D Scanning

-#### Photogrammetry
+### Photogrammetry

 It is also possible to use structure-from-motion photogrammetry to create 3D models {% cite WBGH12 %}.
 Photogrammetry is also a 3D scanning technique but it only requires a standard camera.
-With this camera, a series of photos are taken from various different angles and positions.
+With this camera, a series of photos is taken from various different angles and positions.
 Alternatively, it is also common to use an array of cameras which are all triggered at the same time to take a photo.
 The photos are later processed in photogrammetry software in order to generate the 3D model.
 The software looks for common feature points in the images and tries to match them.
 Because of the fact that the images have been taken at different positions, the feature point is shifted in the other image and so the software can determine the depth of the feature point.
 This is similar to the way how humans can perceive depth from parallax motion, e.g. when looking out of the window of a moving train.
-Object which are close to the viewer like signal installations at the rails will quickly move through the field of view while distant trees seem to travel through the field of view at a slower speed.
+Objects which are close to the viewer like signal installations at the rails will quickly move through the field of view while distant trees seem to travel through the field of view at a slower speed.

 Photogrammetry is capable of producing realistic results since it does not only provide geometry information but can also project the original images onto the 3D model in order to create a texture.
 Among other areas of application it is used in aerial photography and archaeology.

-3D models from photogrammetry can be created with the commercial software products [Agisoft Metashape](https://www.agisoft.com/), [RealityCapture](https://www.capturingreality.com/) and the open-source tool [Meshroom](https://alicevision.github.io/#meshroom).
+3D models from photogrammetry can be created with the commercial software products [Agisoft Metashape](https://www.agisoft.com/), [RealityCapture](https://www.capturingreality.com/), [Autodesk ReCap](https://www.autodesk.com/solutions/photogrammetry-software) and the open-source tool [Meshroom](https://alicevision.github.io/#meshroom).

-#### Manual Mesh Creation
+### Manual Mesh Creation

 The previous methods all work on an object-level where the modeler is only concerned with the shape of the object while the computer constructs the according mesh data.
 However, it is also possible to manually construct the mesh.